ar-cyber/NSMBU-Randomizer/README.md

 ### To start:
 Run either `_main.py` or `run.py`.

-# This can take up to 4 hours.
-Please let it do it's thing.
-THE WINDOW DOES NOT NEED TO BE OPEN TO RANDOMISE THE FILES.

 ## Building this:
 You do not need to build it, it is prebuilt.
 Running `run.py` runs the built version.